 March saw equity markets close well off their lows, hit earlier in the month as investors adjusted to an economic landscape transformed by the spread of COVID-19 and lockdowns to all corners of the globe.
-The end of March also marked the close of the first quarter with the US S&P 500 Index closing down 12.35% and the FTSE 100 Index 13.41% lower over the period.
+The end of March also marked the close of the first quarter with the US S&P 500 Index closing down 12.35% and the UK top 100 companies 13.41% lower over the period.

 Predictably, investor focus remains firmly on the impact of global lock downs on economic activity and how industries and companies are faring.
 The key questions for all are how long it will last, which companies will end up in a stronger position, how governments will finance spending and how this event might change behaviour.
 While it is impossible to provide an accurate answer to any of these questions it is possible to take a medium-term view that at some point, very soon, we will transition from being led by urgent medical need back to economic need and see that reflected positively in share prices.

 We enter the second quarter expecting further turmoil as uncertainty continues, with stock markets potentially testing recent lows – a behaviour we frequently see when markets are under stress.
 Medical resources and capacity are building rapidly and as they do governments will increasingly focus on the need to avoid permanent damage to their economies, finances and citizen’s confidence in them.
 Notwithstanding our expectation of turmoil in the short-term, we expect equity markets to end the second quarter in a better position than at the start.

 Our weightings are based on sterling as a base currency